 At Harpers Ferry, my mom gave me a bag of Jolly Ranchers, and so from then on, I added a single jolly rancher to each snack break and dinner.

 For roughly the first two months, I carried a jar of peanut butter, since it’s relatively energy-dense and high in protein.
 However, because I always kept the jar in my food bag, it was a significant chore to get it out at any time other than after arriving at camp.
 As a result, while I had originally intended to have a spoonful of peanut butter at snack breaks, it never really fit into my snack routine.
 Even at camp, I rarely ate any unless I was absolutely in dire need of fast calories before I got to work on dinner.
-After I had finished my second or third container of peanut butter, I stopped carrying it, since the weight and bulk were
+After I had finished my second or third container of peanut butter, I stopped carrying it, mostly because of the bulk and lack of use.

 Dinner was the part of my food regimen that changed the least over the course of my hike.
 Almost always, it was a box of Kraft Velveeta Shells & Cheese, and a pack of Ramen.
 Occasionally, I didn’t cook the ramen if I was exceedingly tired at the end of the day, or if water was scarce and I needed to conserve.
 And fortunately, like with Pop Tarts, there were several varieties of both to choose from.